vk-cs/terraform-provider-vkcs/docs/resources/compute_instance.md

 ## Notes
+### Instances and network
+* When creating a network for the instance and connecting it to the router, please ensure that you specify the dependency of the instance on the vkcs_networking_router_interface resource.
+This is crucial for the proper initialization of the instance in such scenarios.
+* An instance cannot be created without a valid network configuration even if you intend to use vkcs_compute_interface_attach after the instance has been created.
+Please note that if the network block is not explicitly specified, it will be automatically created implicitly only if there is a single network configuration in the project.
+However, if there are multiple network configurations, the process will fail.

 ### Instances and Security Groups

 When referencing a security group resource in an instance resource, always use the _name_ of the security group.
 If you specify the ID of the security group, Terraform will remove and reapply the security group upon each call.
 This is because the VKCS Compute API returns the names of the associated security groups and not their IDs.